 Due Process Complaint

-The Nevada Department of Education (NDE) is a neutral party and cannot provide guidance on situations or concerns that may be addressed through a due process complaint.
-NDE maintains a list of qualified hearing officers and assigns them through an impartial method, with consideration of their schedule and availability.
+The Nevada Department of Education (NDE) is a neutral party and cannot provide guidance on individual situations or concerns that may be addressed through a due process complaint.
+NDE maintains a list of qualified hearing officers and assigns them through an impartial method, taking into consideration scheduling and availability.
 When a due process complaint is filed by a parent, the parent will be given an opportunity to identify a preferred hearing officer from a list of three options.

 What to Expect with filing a Due Process Complaint

-The Center for Appropriate Dispute Resolution in Special Education, CADRE, has created several resources to support parents and schools with navigating the Due Process Complaint process which are available here for your convenience.
+CADRE, the Center for Appropriate Dispute Resolution in Special Education, has developed several resources to support parents and schools in navigating the due process complaint process.
+These resources are available here for your convenience.